beachfront/beachfront-videosdk-ios/README.md

     ..
 }
 ```

+##Usage

+For a detailed documentation of BeachFrontBuilder iOS SDK please [visit nodemaker.github.io/BeachFrontBuilder-iOS-SDK](http://nodemaker.github.io/BeachFrontBuilder-iOS-SDK)

+##Documentation

+You can access the detailed documentation for BeachFrontBuilderSDK at [nodemaker.github.io/BeachFrontBuilder-iOS-SDK](http://nodemaker.github.io/BeachFrontBuilder-iOS-SDK)

 Have a bug?
-Please [create an issue on GitHub](https://github.com/beachfront/BeachFrontBuilder-iOS-SDK/issues)!
+Please [create an issue on GitHub](https://github.com/nodemaker/BeachFrontBuilder-iOS-SDK/issues)!